autisticjane/mytcgflight-1.2.2-final/README.md

  5. In your navigation, add a link to news.php.

 ## Help, support, etc.
-Flight is no longer supported, however, I MAY be able to help you.
+*I* am no longer offering support for this software.

 ## Special thanks to...
  - All who were brave enough to use this & patient with me. :}